ankamercier/Final-SQL-Project/README.md

 - [ ] Prevent alien invasion :alien:
 - [ ] Celebrate with a magnificent bliss of antipasti and a glass of chianti once tasks are complete :wine_glass:

-Given 5 separate datasets (`all_sessions`, `analytics`, `products`, `sales_by_sku`, `sales_report`), the goal is to create a new PostgreSQL database called `ecommerce` by setting up tables and importing data into the tables from each .csv file.
+Given 5 separate tables (`all_sessions`, `analytics`, `products`, `sales_by_sku`, `sales_report`), the goal is to create a new PostgreSQL database called `ecommerce` by setting up tables and importing data into the tables from each .csv file.
 Then, perform data cleaning and transformation in a new database prior to answering any emerging business problems.

 ## Process
 ### 1. Importing raw data and engineering a database